gbrls/tls-leak/README.md

 # tls-leak
 Domain discovery via TLS connections.

-The main idea in this tool is to obtain domain information via the data that's sent via the TLS certificates.
+The main idea in this tool is to obtain domain information via the data that's sent via the TLS certificates (using the [Subject Alternative Name](https://www.rfc-editor.org/rfc/rfc5280#section-4.2.1.6) field).
 This is not the same as searching in the certificate transparency data like other tools do.

 # Usage